petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 From here, you can click *Revert* for a publication to automatically create a new publication that reverts its changes.
 You can also make additional changes to your DXP instance as part of your Revert publication.
 See [Reverting Changes](./reverting-changes.md) for more information.

 !!! note
-    While all published publications on an instance are listed in the History tab, only publication owners and collaborators can view the publication's list of changes or revert it.
+    While all published publications on an instance appear in the History tab, only publication owners and collaborators can view the publication's list of changes or revert it.

 ## Related Topics